JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 Neural network structures can be viewed as repeated applications of layered computations.
 For example, when we apply convolution filters on images the network can be viewed as a feature extractor consisting of repetitive blocks of convolutional layers, and one linear output layer at the very end.
-It's $f(f(f(...f(x))...))$ where $f$ is the neural network, where we call this "deep" because of the layers of composition.
+It's essentially $f(f(f(...f(x))...))$ where $f$ is the neural network, and we call this "deep" because of the layers of composition.
 But what if we make this composition go to infinity?

 Now, we cannot practically do infinite computation, so instead we need some sense of what "going close enough to infinity" really means.
 Fortunately, we can pull a few ideas from the mathematics of dynamical systems to make this definition.
-We can think of this as an iterative process as a dynamical system $x_{n+1} = f(x_n)$, where the literature catagorizes all of the behaviors that can happen as you go to infinity: it can oscillate, it can go to infinity, it can do something that looks almost random (this is the natorious chaos theory), or importantly, it can "stabilize" to something known as a steady state or equilibria value.
+We can think of this iterative process as a dynamical system $x_{n+1} = f(x_n)$, where the literature categorizes all of the behaviors that can happen as you go to infinity: it can oscillate, it can go to infinity, it can do something that looks almost random (this is the notorious chaos theory), or importantly, it can "stabilize" to something known as a steady state or equilibria value.
 This last behavior happens when
-$x = f(x)$, where once it settles in to this pattern it will repeat the pattern ad infinitum, and thus solving to infinity is equivalent to finding a steady state.
-An entire literature characterizes the properties of $f$ which cause values to converge to a single repeating value in this sense, and we would refer you to Strogatz's Nonlinear Dynamics and Chaos as an accessible introduction to this topic.
+$x_{ss} = f(x_{ss})$, where once it settles in to this pattern it will repeat the pattern ad infinitum, and thus solving the infinity problem is equivalent to finding a steady state.
+An entire literature characterizes the properties of $f$ which cause values to converge to a single repeating value in this sense, and we would refer you to the book "Nonlinear Dynamics and Chaos" by Strogatz as an accessible introduction to this topic.

 If you take a random $f$, it turns out one of the most likely behaviors is for $f$ to either converge to such steady states or diverge to infinity.
-If you think about it as just a scalar linear system $x_{n+1} = a x_n$, if $a<1$ then the value keeps decreasing to zero making the system head to a steady state, while $a>1$ heads to infinity.
+If you think about it as just a scalar linear system $x_{n+1} = a x_n$, when $a<1$ the value keeps decreasing to zero making the system head to a steady state, while $a>1$ leads to infinity.
 Thus if our choice of $a$ is "tame" enough, we can cause these systems to generally be convergent models.
 Likewise, if we used an affine system $x_{n+1} = a x_n + b$, the steady state would be defined as $x_{ss} = ax_{ss} + b$ which we can solve to be $x_{ss} = b/(1-a)$.
 This is now a parameterized model of an infinite